WHAT IS A PSYCHIATRIST?

 £90 – Repeat prescription fee (when no appointment is required).
 To order your repeat prescription clinic here.

-If you’d like to have a consultation with one of London’s leading private psychiatrists you can call the Private Therapy Clinic on: +442038872866
+If you’d like to have a consultation with one of London’s leading private psychiatrists please get in touch with the Private Therapy Clinic on Whatsapp message at: +447511116565 email, chat bot or book online to arrange an appointment.

 ***All of our Psychiatrists have full medical degrees, have completed their training with the Royal College of Psychiatrists are registered with the General Medical Council (GMC) and have granted the position of Consultant Psychiatrist by the NHS, which enables them to work privately